bjeong99/MazeTraversalRobot/docs/Lab4/final_lab_milestone.md

 }
 ```

-We used this boolean function to check whereh the walls are around the robot.
+We used this boolean function to check where the walls are around the robot.
 We only check the location of walls at intersections since we can only turn to avoid walls on intersections.
-For example, if we detect a wall in front and to the left of the robot, we would choose to turn right unless that node has already been visited, in which the robot would enter backtrack mode.

 In the navigation code, we use a matrix of boolean values the size of the maze to represent visited nodes and a stack array.
 Whenever the node is visited, that node is added to the stack and the boolean value of that coordinate in visited is set to true .
 The nodes in the stack then get popped when the robot enters backtrack mode and travels to the popped nodes to go back to the origin.
 To deal with unexplorable nodes, we would check whether the stack is empty rather than checking if all the elements in the visited array are set to true.
 The stack would only be empty when the robot has finished backtracking and is back at the origin.